 As set by statute, the District's Regular Plan Members are required to contribute 4.5% of their annual covered salary.
 The statute requires employers to contribute the amount necessary, in addition to member contributions, to finance the retirement coverage of its own employees.
-The District's annual contribution rate for calendar year 2021 was 8.99%.
-The total employer contribution paid for 2021 was \$36,819.
-The District's contribution rate for the calendar year 2022 is 7.17%.
-The actual contributions paid during the fiscal year ended June 30, 2022 were \$34,710.
+The District's annual contribution rates for the calendar years 2022 and 2023 were 7.17% and 5.08%, respectively.
+For the fiscal year ended June 30, 2023, the District contributed \$29,015 to the plan, which is the recognized pension expense on the basis of accounting described in Note #1.
 The District also contributes for disability benefits, death benefits, and supplemental retirement benefits, all of which are pooled at the IMRF level.
 Contribution rates for disability and death benefits are set by IMRF's Board of Trustees, while the supplemental retirement benefits rate is set by statute.